Package 'scicalc'

 Description: Utility functions helpful for reproducible scientific calculations.

-Authors: Matthew Smith [aut, cre], Jenna Johnson [aut], Devin Pastoor [aut], Wesley Cummings [ctb], Emily Schapiro [ctb], Ryan Crass [ctb], Jonah Lyon [ctb], Elizabeth LeBeau [ctb]
+Authors: Matthew Smith [aut, cre], Jacob Dumbleton [aut], Jenna Johnson [aut], Devin Pastoor [aut], Wesley Cummings [ctb], Emily Schapiro [ctb], Ryan Crass [ctb], Jonah Lyon [ctb], Elizabeth LeBeau [ctb]

 Maintainer: Matthew Smith <[email protected]>